wabson/share-import-export/README.txt

 You can remove a single site from the system by specifying the site ID or URL of the dashboard page.

-  python purge-site.py siteid --username=username --password=username --url=username
+  python purge-site.py siteid --username=username --password=password --url=share-url

 Removing users
 --------------

 This will remove ALL the users from the local file users-file.json.
 Use this with extreme caution!

-  python purge-users.py users-file.json --username=username --password=username --url=username
+  python purge-users.py users-file.json --username=username --password=password --url=share-url

 To remove only a few selected users, add the --users=user1,user2 flag to the command.